gavanderhoorn/curie/README.md

     docker run -it davetcoleman/curie:latest

-## Installation
+## ROS Jade Installation

 Note: for now we have to install MoveIt! from source because OMPL requires C++11 and Descartes requires the new IK funcitonality

+This should also work on Indigo.
+Was tested on Ubuntu 14.04.
 To build this package in a new workspace:

     mkdir -p ws_moveit/src
     cd ws_moveit/src